UMAprotocol/docs/docs/getting-started/welcome.md

 Refer [here](uma-tokenholders/uma-holders.md) to learn more about the UMA governance token.

+## UMA Community

+If you have questions or want to connect with the UMA community, check out our [community page](community/community-overview).

 ## Contact

-If you have questions or want to connect with the UMA community, check out our [community page](community/community-overview), join our [Discord](https://discord.com/invite/jsb9XQJ) or get involved in conversations on UMA's [Discourse](https://discourse.umaproject.org).
+Join our [Discord](https://discord.com/invite/jsb9XQJ) or get involved in conversations on UMA's [Discourse](https://discourse.umaproject.org).